 46. Third party: use of a supposedly impartial person or group, such as a journalist or an expert, or a group falsely represented as a grassroots organization, to support an idea or cause or recommend a product

 47. Thought-terminating cliché: use of a truism to stifle dissent or validate faulty logic

 48. Transfer: association of an entity’s positive or negative qualities with another entity to suggest that the latter entity embodies those qualities

 49. Unstated assumption: implicit expression of an idea or cause by communication of related concepts without expressing the idea or cause

 50. Virtue words: expression of words with positive connotations to associate an idea or cause with the self-perceived values of the audience

-4 Responses to “50 Types of Propaganda”
+4 thoughts on “50 Types of Propaganda”

 All the tricks of the trade exposed!
 Excellent!
 We expect these tactics with product advertising, but find it sickening when they’re used in political campaigns.

 Reductio ad Hitlerem – That’s a new one on me (the label, anyway), since we’ve all heard that one lobbed into the discussion, usually as a last resort!
 So, there’s a name for it now.
 Great list!

 Your definition of “cognitive dissonance” is rather muddled . . . though it’s actually producing some in my head!